Cancer misdiagnosis: what is it and how can I make a claim?

 The NHS has also set targets to make sure you are treated within a reasonable time.
 They aim to begin treatment no longer than 2 months after receiving the urgent referral.
 They also aim to leave no longer than 31 days between meeting with your doctor to decide the treatment plan and beginning the treatment.

-If your diagnosis or treatment has taken much longer than the above deadlines then you may be eligible to make a claim.
+If your diagnosis or treatment has taken much longer than the above deadlines, then you may be eligible to make a delayed cancer diagnosis compensation claim.
 Speak to a legal advisor at Patient Claim Line on 0330 107 5328 for free advice.

-Every case is different, depending on the treatment people have received and the impact it has had on their life.
-At Patient Claim Line, we work tirelessly to understand our customer’s individual experience and help them get the justice that they deserve.
+Every case is different, depending on the treatment people have received and the impact it has had on their lives.
+At Patient Claim Line, we work tirelessly to understand each person’s individual experience to help them get the justice that they deserve.

 Compensation for wrong cancer treatment